Student Accommodation in Bordeaux

 Check out the TBM website for more details on the public transport network in Bordeaux.

-More practical information related to Bordeaux, transportation, accommodation, estimated living expenses, health insurance, banking, visas, administrative formalities, and scholarships can be found in the “International Student Handbook”.
+More practical information related to Bordeaux, transportation, accommodation, estimated living expenses, health & home insurance, banking, visas, scholarships, and other administrative formalities can be found in the “International Student Handbook” below.

 We look forward to welcoming you to Bordeaux!